 On Friday, November 6, 2015, U.S. President Barack Obama denied TransCanada's application for a permit to build the most controversial oil pipeline in history.
 Now it's time to focus on stopping the construction of other tar sands pipelines and addtional infrastructure while building a 100% clean energy economy to replace them.

-- A new, 850,000 barrel per day pipeline from Alberta to Texas that will never be built.
+- An 850,000 barrel per day pipeline from Alberta to Texas that will never be built.

 - Key Problems: